Bryan-WZ-Chen/accelerometer-and-gyro-sensor/README.md

    <<<Add custom driver build flag here to include in island if required>>>
 ```
 ### Registry
-Then we need to registry our sensor, sometimes you may see people say "push registry files", it's basically the same thing.
+Then we need to registry our sensor.
 The registry file primarily contains your hardware configuration.</br>
 You need to push registry at path: </br>
 ```
 /vendor/etc/sensors/config/